janadari/The-Fob/README.md

 Can change the Language --

-	The Fob allows to choose the Language .(English / Sinhala)
+	The Fob allows to choose language .(English / Sinhala)

 Higher Security --